teotenn/blog.teoten.com/content/posts/2023/my_first_golem_app.md

 ## golem::add_module(name = "name_of_module2", with_test = TRUE) # Name of the module
 ```

 The line creates `mod_savings.R` ot the folder `R`.
+The package is supposed to cope well with RStudio, but I was surprised at how well it does on Emacs as well: it opens a new buffer with the new file and allows you to edit it or exit and continue on your own later.
+Kudos to the developers of [ESS](https://ess.r-project.org/).

 Now I can start prototyping the user interface.

 ```r
 #' savings UI Function